jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

 - `moduleDescription`
   - `title`: text that is shown in the panel where modules can be installed
   - `description`: text that will be shown once the module is shipped with JASP and the user can browse the different modules
+  - `title`: text that is shown on the ribbon below the icon
+  - `icon`: name of the icon found in the icons folder
   - `version`: integer specifying the current version of your module
   - `author`: name of the author
   - `maintainer`: name of the maintainer